Downtown Los Angeles: History

 The Tongva village of Yaanga was located in what is now downtown Los Angeles, possibly near or underneath where the Bella Union Hotel was located (now Fletcher Bowron Square).

 Spanish and Mexican era

 Father Juan Crespí, a Spanish Franciscan missionary charged with exploring sites for Catholic missions in California, noted in 1769 that the region had "all the requisites for a large settlement".
 On September 4, 1781, Los Angeles was founded by a group of settlers who trekked north from present-day Mexico.
-Like most urban centers in the Spanish Empire, the town grew in a grid-like street patern around a central plaza which faced the first church.
+Like most urban centers in the Spanish Empire, the town grew, in accordance with the Laws of the Indies, in a grid-like street pattern around a central plaza which faced the first church.
 The area passed to American control in 1847, and the small town grew to 11,000 by 1880, The business district was centered along Main Street between the Plaza and First Street.

 Victorian-era Downtown

 Land speculation increased in the 1880s, which saw the population of the city explode from 11,000 in 1880 to nearly 100,000 by 1896.
 Infrastructure enhancements and the laying of a street grid eventually brought development south of the Plaza: Victorian Downtown Los Angeles in the 1800s and 1890s along Main, Spring and Broadway south to Third Street – all of which were razed to make way for today's Civic Center.
 After 1900, larger buildings were constructed along Broadway and Spring from Third to Ninth streets in what is now called the Historic Core.